DARe Module 4 – From Wounds to Wellness: Victim-Perpetrator Dynamics and Disorganized Attachment.

 In the Disorganized Attachment Style, major biological drives are in constant conflict: the innate drive to attach and the instinctual drive to survive.
 In this workshop we will approach this Disorganized Attachment by working to uncouple, untangle, complete and heal both strong biological drives:

 - The Attachment System: Intention is to give the Attachment System a safe place to land and separate it from the survival instinct.

-- The Survival Instinct: Once the person can attach to safe relationship, then they can begin to restore their self-protective responses against earlier threat in the interpersonal field.
+- The Survival Instinct: Once the person can attach to a safe relationship, then they can begin to restore their self-protective responses against an earlier threat in the interpersonal field.